 First thing’s first.
 If you are amazing, and know how to sew, get that done first.
 As I mentioned, my aunt helped me sew a seam so my pattern would go in the direction I thought looked better.
 If you do not a sew, that’s okay, just make sure your fabric is the right size.
 Once you have all your supplies, the process is actually very quick and easy- I’d say we spent a total of 30 minutes making the whole thing.

 Start by cutting your foam down to size.
 While the length of my foam was cut in the store (55 3/8″) the width was wider than what I needed.
-While I have heard that an electric knife is great for cutting foam (that’s what they used in the store), I don’t have one, so I used a razor, and it did just fine.
-Make sure to measure and draw a line to guide your razor.
+While I have heard that an electric knife is great for cutting foam (that’s what they used in the store), I don’t have one, so I used a utility knife, and it did just fine.
+Make sure to measure and draw a line to guide your knife.

 Put your foam on top of the board and wrap the batting around it.
-Pull it securely and staple it to the bottom of your board.
+Pull it securely and staple it to the bottom of your board using a staple gun.

 Now wrap your fabric around and pull tightly.
 Staple that into the bottom of the board.